learnk8s/learnk8s.io/src/microsAuthentication/content.md

 The output is a Go structure version of the JSON response you saw earlier.

-Thus, you see how API service reads the Service Account Token and passes it onto its request to the data store service as a way to authenticate itself.
+Thus, you see how the API component reads the Service Account Token and passes it to the Data store as a way to authenticate itself.

-The data store service retrieves the token and then checks with the Kubernetes API, whether it is valid or not.
+The Data store service retrieves the token and checks it with the Kubernetes API.

-If valid, the data store service allows the request from the API service to be processed.
+When valid, the Data store component allows the request from the API service to be processed.

 The implementation works well, but it suffers from three drawbacks: